Happy Monday, friends! I cannot believe it, but it’s time to write my 2019 Year In Review.

 She was super excited to get Sixers tickets for the following week.

-David and I were there too, but the only good picture I got was of Paul and Becca.
-I think it’s so cool that they can bond over sports.
+D and I were there too, but the only good picture I got was of Paul and R. I think it’s so cool that they can bond over sports.

 I think this look was my favorite one of all… pardon the mums.